 We currently have no patents related to our technology and have opted to maintain such technology as a trade secret.
 We believe developing technology more comprehensively before patenting it provides our company with certain potential strategic advantages.
 However, we will balance the advantages of comprehensive development with the risk of potential delays in securing patent protection and continue to consult qualified intellectual property counsel so we can make informed decisions regarding the timing of patent filings and the overall protection strategy.
 Patent laws, and scope of coverage afforded by them, have recently been subject to significant changes, such as the change to "first-to-file" from "first-to-invent" resulting from the Leahy-Smith America Invents Act.
-This change in the determination of inventorship may result in inventors and companies having to file patent applications.
+This change in the determination of inventorship may result in inventors and companies having to file patent applications more frequently to preserve rights in their inventions, which may favor larger competitors that have the resources to file more patent applications.
 Another change to the patent laws may incentivize third parties to challenge any issued patent in the United States Patent and Trademark Office (or the USPTO), as opposed to having to bring such an action in U.S. federal court.
 Any invalidation of a patent claim could have a significant impact on our ability to protect the innovations contained within our products and could harm our business.